-One of the questions I hear regularly is a sneering one asking why someone would book an entertainer rather than casually date.
+One of the questions I hear regularly is a sneering one asking why someone would book an escort rather than casually date.
 While we know that people have multiple reasons why they seek out a provider (some of which are gone into in depth in this article here), I also notice that there's a visualization of what that person is like; white, well-off, interested in penetrative sex of some sort, able-bodied, male.
 In my personal experience, that's certainly a "type," but my partners were far more diverse than anyone could have imagined!

 Going to a therapist is stigmatised in our culture, and talking honestly about sexuality within that setting can be even harder.
 Working with TLC Trust in London, I found myself encountering a very different sort of client than the media-projected stereotype.
 I was a companion for an autistic man whose sister wanted to help him learn how to navigate flirting and dating with hands on experience.
 Just coming to my space was difficult for another person who had social anxiety.
 I had more than one female lover who sought me out for erotic massage so they could relearn how to be touched intimately and communicate triggers after sexual assault experiences.
 Sometimes the people I met wanted to snuggle and cry in my arms about the restrictions they felt about their faith, or their struggle with expectations of gender roles, or relationships they had lost.
 I hadn't fully realized how being a switchboard operator with psychology experience gave me training on how to be a better provider!